DanielMartensson/MataveID/README.md

  - These techniques are applied onto Hubble Telescope, Space Shuttle Discovery and Galileo spacecraft

 Disadvantages:
- - Do not include nonlinear system identification
+ - Do not include nonlinear system identification and subspace methods
- - Do not include subspace methods
  - Do not include filtering
  - MATLAB files from this book is export controlled from NASA = Difficult to download
  - This book is not produced anymore.
 I have the PDF.